Sai004437/Shilpa-Kala/README.md

 Frameworks and Libraries:

-Jetpack Compose
+-Jetpack Compose
-Material 3
+-Material 3
-CameraX
-Coil
+-CameraX
+-Coil

 Tools:

-Android Studio
+-Android Studio
-Git and GitHub
+-Git and GitHub

-Application Workflow
+Application Workflow:

-Open the camera screen
+-Open the camera screen
-Position the product inside the overlay guide
-Capture the product image
+-Position the product inside the overlay guide -Capture the product image
-Add branding and product details
+-Add branding and product details
-Preview the final image
+-Preview the final image
-Save or share the branded photo
+-Save or share the branded photo
-Purpose
+-Purpose

 The purpose of this application is to help local artisans improve the visual presentation of their products and support digital branding using mobile technology.

-Future Enhancements
+Future Enhancements:

-Firebase authentication
+-Firebase authentication
-Cloud storage integration
+-Cloud storage integration
-AI-based product suggestions
+-AI-based product suggestions
-Improved gallery management
+-Improved gallery management
-Product categorization
+-Product categorization
-Enhanced UI animations
+-Enhanced UI animations

-Developed By
+Developed By:

 Sai Krishna B
 Android App Development Internship Project